Bridge

 Source burn

 Flo burns the Flo tokens on the origin chain.
-The burn is recorded in the SPV ledger so the supply accounting stays balanced.
+The burn is recorded in the Flo Capital SPC ledger so the supply accounting stays balanced.

 02